Skip to main content

 Whether it’s fashion or spaces, we often forget there’s a person, a creative visionary bringing it to life.

 Last Thursday morning was a great reminder at the ”Women in Style” panel discussion held at SCOUT Flagship Store in Georgetown.
-The event was moderated by Elizabeth Solomon, whom SCOUT Founder and host, Deb Waterman Johns introduced as “an iconic fashionista, a sponge for everything creative.”
+The event was moderated by Elizabeth Miller, whom SCOUT Founder and host, Deb Waterman Johns introduced as “an iconic fashionista, a sponge for everything creative.”

 The five dazzling and formative business leaders: